ldynia/archcolider/BusinessDrivers .md

 2. Subscriber can browse created menu.
 3. Subscriber can cancel menu and get notification about it.
 4. Subscriber can reorde the same menu for a previous time period in one click.
 (Possibly subscriber can select from any previous pre-formed menus)
+5. Subscriber can accept or reject recomended meals (L.D)

 # 5. Ability to purchase without registering first

-1. _PoS admin_ impersonate a user for a system and make an order from the smart fridge in the local PoS
+1. _PoS admin_ impersonate system user and make an order from the smart-fridge in the local PoS
 2. Any user can make a purchase and use any payment method supported by PoS

 # 6. Notification system to inform user about their orders